 Your digital wallet

-As you can see, there's an awful lot to know about Apple Pay and its sprawling feature set.
-Not every feature is available in every location, but Apple continues to add new capabilities to Apple Pay and the Wallet app and will hopefully continue to expand them all globally.
-Every time it does, we each get closer to a future where we can ditch our wallets entirely.
+As you can see, there's much to know about Apple Pay and its sprawling feature set.
+Unfortunately, not every feature is available in every location.
+Still, Apple continues adding new capabilities to Apple Pay and the Wallet app and will hopefully continue to expand them globally.
+Every time it does, we get closer to a future where we can ditch our wallets entirely.